-For over 20 years, Machine Head have been one of the most beloved bands in heavy music.
-Led by General Robb Flynn, they’ve amassed a catalogue of face melting, diverse and iconic metal songs.
-They’ve been up, down and back up again, and their back catalogue certainly reflects their roller coaster career.
+For over almost 30 years, Machine Head have been one of the most beloved bands in heavy music.
+Led by 'The General' Robb Flynn, they’ve amassed a catalogue of face-melting, diverse and iconic metal songs.
+They’ve been up, down and back up again numerous times, and their discography certainly reflects their roller coaster career.
 With immense latest album Of Kingdom And Crown putting Machine Head firmly back on top of the heavy metal pile, here is every single Machine Head record so far ranked from worst to best.

-9) Supercharger (2001)
+10) Supercharger (2001)

 7) Unto The Locust (2011)

-5) Bloodstone And Diamonds (2014)
+6) Bloodstone & Diamonds (2014)

-4) Through The Ashes Of Empires (2003)
+5) Through The Ashes Of Empires (2003)

-After the unloved nu-metal image, the missed attempt at the return to their original sound, the haemorrhaging of guitarists and the fact that they found themselves without a record deal, Machine Head were considered to be a band on the scrap heap as Phil Demmel walked into the ranks for the first time to record Through The Ashes Of Empires.
-We all know what happened next though.
+After the unloved nu metal image, the missed attempt at the return to their original sound, the haemorrhaging of guitarists and the fact that they found themselves without a record deal, Machine Head were considered to be a band on the scrap heap as Phil Demmel walked into the ranks for the first time to record Through The Ashes Of Empires.
+We all know what happened next, though.
 If one song has ever saved a band’s career, opening track Imperium is it, showing that this was a group that were roaring back into top form.
-But that’s not where the fun ends on TTAOE; Bite The Bullet follows it up as a real neck snapper and Elegy made anyone that had been at the band’s incredible live shows lick their lips in anticipation.
+But that’s not where the fun ends on TTAOE; Bite The Bullet follows it up as a real neck-snapper and Elegy made anyone that had been at the band’s incredible live shows lick their lips in anticipation.

-3) The Blackening (2007)
+2) The Blackening (2007)

 1) Burn My Eyes (1994)